elehcimd/mltraq/CONTRIBUTING.md

 We use `devel` (which is our default Github branch) to prepare a next release of `mltraq`.
 We accept all regular contributions there (including most of the bugfixes).

-We use `master` branch for hot fixes (including documentation) that needs to be released out of normal schedule.
+We use `main` branch for hot fixes (including documentation) that needs to be released out of normal schedule.

-On the release day, `devel` branch is merged into `master`.
-All releases of `mltraq` happen only from the `master`.
+On the release day, `devel` branch is merged into `main`.
+All releases of `mltraq` happen only from the `main`.